Bhassyt/HR-ANALYTICS-REPORT/README.md

 ## Tools Used
 ---
-- Microsoft Excel for Data Cleaning
+- Microsoft Excel (For Data Cleaning)
 - Microsoft Power BI (For Reporting and Dashboarding)

+## Data Cleaning and Preparation
+---
+In the initial data preparation phase, we performed the following tasks:
+- Data loading and inspection.
+- Handling duplicate data.
+- Handling missing data.
+- Data formatting.
+- Feature selection/engineering.